sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 published: true
 ---

+TODO: UPDATE SCREENSHOTS

 Microcopy refers to all the small pieces of text in your marketplace's dynamic pages – button labels, error messages, and help texts are all examples of microcopy.
 Modifying microcopy to match your marketplace's theme and tone of voice is a key task in customizing any marketplace.
 [Read more about marketplace microcopy](/operator-guides/).

-In the FTW templates, microcopy is not written directly into the source code.
+In the Sharetribe Web Template, microcopy is not written directly into the source code.
 Instead, the source code uses
 [React Intl message formatting](https://formatjs.io/docs/intl#formatmessage) that defines keys for each meaningful piece of content, and a translator or a content creator can then define the message (i.e. the value) for